Hossam-Osama559/benchmarking-multithreads-and-multi-processes-in-python-with-threads-in-c/README.md

-and a function that resposible of handling the connection in all cases just print simple string in the terminal "|" and update the cursor to make the printing vertical thing like that for each connection
+and a function that resposible of handling the connection in all cases just print simple string in the terminal "|" and update the cursor to make the printing vertical not horizontal

-|
-|
-|
-|
-|

 and making a dummy loop that just iterate for one billion iteration to mimic a cpu bound function